seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **ALONSO**
 Why, how now? ho, awake!
 Why are you drawn?
-Wherefore this ghastly looking?...
+Wherefore this ghastly looking? ...

 **GONZALO**
-...What's the matter?
+...
+What's the matter?

 **SEBASTIAN**
 Whiles we stood here securing your repose,
 Even now, we heard a hollow burst of bellowing
-Like bulls, or rather lions: did ‘t not wake you?
+Like bulls, or rather lions: did 't not wake you?
 It struck mine ear most terribly.

 **ALONSO**
 I heard nothing.

 **ANTONIO**
-O, ’twas a din to fright a monster’s ear,
+O, 'twas a din to fright a monster's ear,
 To make an earthquake! sure, it was the roar
-Of a whole herd of lions. …
+Of a whole herd of lions. ...

 **ALONSO**
-… Heard you this, Gonzalo?
+...
+Heard you this, Gonzalo?

 **GONZALO**
 Upon mine honour, sir, I heard a humming,
 And that a strange one too, which did awake me:
 I shaked you, sir, and cried: as mine eyes open'd,
 I saw their weapons drawn: there was a noise,
-That’s verily. ’Tis best we stand upon our guard,
+That's verily.
+'Tis best we stand upon our guard,
-Or that we quit this place; let’s draw our weapons.
+Or that we quit this place; let's draw our weapons.

 **ALONSO**
 Lead off this ground; and let's make further search
-For my poor son. …
+For my poor son. ...

 **GONZALO**
-… Heav'ns keep him from these beasts!
+...
+Heav'ns keep him from these beasts!
-For he is, sure, i'the island. …
+For he is, sure, i'the island. ...

 **ALONSO**
-...Lead away.
+...
+Lead away.

 **ARIEL**
 Prospero my king shall know what I have done: